Continually feeling okay

 I know what I know and I'll happily show

 The Rise & Fall is a 1982 album by Madness, generally seen as one of their best albums.
 It is most noted for their hit song "Our House".

 The Rise & Fall is also a notable example of No Export for You, seeing that it was never released in the USA.
-Though several tracks later ended up on the compilation "Madness", which did make it over to the States.
+However, several tracks later ended up on the compilation Madness, which did make it over to the States.

 - "Rise and Fall" (3:16)

 - "Tomorrow's (Just Another Day)" (3:10)